Cristian006/ReactiveMirror/README.md

 ### Module Structure

-This boilerplate uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
+This app uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
 This means, you will have two `package.json` files.

 1. `./package.json` in the root of your project
 1. `./app/package.json` inside `app` folder